andrasq/node-qibl/README.md

 the resource will remain locked until freed, no timeout.

 Mutex properties of interest
+- `limit` - the configured maximum number of simultaneous users allowed
 - `busy` - the count of users currently accessing the resource
 - `queue` - the queue of calls waiting to access the resource